 - Workstream 1A Flexibility Services will continue work to define and develop transparency and standardised approaches across DNOs in their procurement of flexibility services, as well as delivering consistency with the ESO.
 We will continue to design changes to enable and encourage new markets and platforms for flexibility (e.g. peer-to-peer trading). - Workstream 1B Whole Electricity System Planning & T-D Data Exchange will monitor industry developments to maintain processes on investment planning, FES and data exchange that were delivered in 2020.
 In addition, this workstream will support new areas of work on visibility of DER on the networks and will also support new licence requirements to make planning and operational data available to non-network stakeholders. - Workstream 2 Customer Information Provision & Connections will roll out queue management and interactivity processes developed in 2020 and will continue to support and ensure the implementation of the Embedded Capacity Register and future enhancements.
-In addition, this workstream will undertake a review of connection agreements in light of new smart technologies and will also kick off work to review the user commitment methodology to ensure that it does not disadvantage smaller connectees. - Workstream 4 Whole Energy System will take forward recommendations from 2020 to optimise existing investment planning processes and data gathering processes.
-WS4 will also take forward further developments on the Whole System CBA model.
+In addition, this workstream will undertake a review of connection agreements with a focus on curtailment rights and obligations and will also kick off work to review the user commitment methodology to ensure that it does not disadvantage smaller connectees. - Workstream 4 Whole Energy System will take forward recommendations from 2020 to optimise existing investment planning processes and data gathering processes.
+WS4 will take forward further developments on the Whole System CBA model.
+Additionally, WS4 will undertake a scoping activity to explore how Electricity and Gas networks can support local area energy planning.